How to Apply

 Federal Stafford Loan funds (both subsidized and unsubsidized) are paid in two equal installments (usually half in the fall semester and half in the spring).
 Subsidized and Unsubsidized Stafford Loan funds are electronically transmitted to UT Tyler.
 UT Tyler confirms the student borrower’s continued eligibility and credits the loan disbursement to the student’s account.
 Student loan funds received prior to Award confirmation date will pay AFTER grants/scholarships.
 If loan funds are remaining after all the student’s expenses have been paid, the unused portion of the loan(s) will be released to the student through their P2 Account.
 Student Loan and Parent Loan for Undergraduate Students (PLUS) refunds are released according to the Financial Aid Calendar, provided the funds have been received and the student is enrolled and eligible.
 Borrowers have 14 days after student loan funds are received by the school to decline the loan funding.
 See Student Business Services for further information on the new P2 Card.

 Financial Aid Funding for Summer

-Limited financial aid resources are available for the Long Summer Semester, Summer I and Summer II semesters at UT Tyler.
+Limited financial aid resources are available for the Summer Term (Long Summer Semester, Summer I and Summer II sessions) at UT Tyler.
 Eligibility is determined from the Student Aid Report, on-line Summer Financial Aid Request Form which will be available in March, and requires that the recipient be classified as a regular student at UT Tyler.
 Most funding sources require that the student be enrolled in at least 6 credit hours during the summer.
 You must be a UT Tyler student in Spring and/or Fall to be eligible for summer aid.